J1 League: Change of infrastructure and game formats (1999–2004)

-European League Format & AFC Champions League (2005–2008)
+European league format and AFC Champions League (2005–2008)

-Since the 2005 season, J.League Division 1 consisted of 18 clubs (from 16 in 2004) and the season format became more similar to European club football.
+For the 2005 season, the J1 League was increased to 18 clubs and the season format adopted a system similar to European club football.
 The number of relegated clubs also increased from 2 to 2.5, with the 3rd-to-last club going into a promotion/relegation playoff with the third-placed J2 club.
-Since then, other than minor adjustments, the top flight has stayed consistent.

-Japanese teams did not treat the AFC Champions League seriously in the early years, in part due to the distances travelled and teams involved.
-However, in the 2008 Champions League, three Japanese sides made the quarter-finals.

-However, in recent years, with the inclusion of the A-League in Eastern Asia, introduction to the Club World Cup, and increased marketability in the Asian continent, both the league and the clubs paid more attention to Asian competition.
+Three Japanese sides made the quarter-finals in the 2008 ACL.

+The league and the clubs increasingly paid more attention to Asian competitions.
 For example, Kawasaki Frontale built up a notable fan base in Hong Kong, owing to their participation in the Asian Champions League during the 2007 season.
-Continuous effort led to the success of Urawa Red Diamonds in 2007 and Gamba Osaka in 2008.
-Thanks to excellent league management and competitiveness in Asian competition, the AFC awarded J.League the highest league ranking and a total of four slots starting from the 2009 season.
+There was success for Urawa Red Diamonds in 2007 and Gamba Osaka in 2008.
+The J.League obtained the highest league ranking and a total of four competition slots, starting from the 2009 season.
+This included the previous Emperor's Cup Winner.
 The league took this as an opportunity to sell TV broadcasting rights to foreign countries, especially in Asia.

-Also starting from the 2008 season, the Emperor's Cup Winner was allowed to participate in the upcoming Champions League season, rather than waiting a whole year (i.e. 2005 Emperor's Cup winner, Tokyo Verdy, participated in the 2007 ACL season, instead of the 2006 season).
-In order to fix this one-year lag issue, the 2007 Emperor's Cup winner, Kashima Antlers' turn was waived.
-Nonetheless, Kashima Antlers ended up participating in the 2009 ACL season by winning the J.League title in the 2008 season.